-The Board Audit Committee (the "BAC") comprises four nonexecutive directors.
-A majority (three out of four) of the members of the BAC, including its Chairman, are independent non-executive directors ("INED") of the Bank.
+The Board Audit Committee (the "BAC") comprises five directors.
+All of the members of the BAC, including its Chairman, are nonexecutive directors ("NED").
+A majority (four out of five) of the members of the BAC, including its Chairman, are independent non-executive directors ('INED") of the Bank.
 All members of the BAC are highly experienced in financial and internal control management; most with expertise in audit practices, financial reporting and accounting.
-The BAC held four meetings during the year ended 31 December 2020.
+The BAC held four meetings during the year ended 31 December 2022.

-BAC members for the year ended 31 December 2020
+BAC members for the year ended 31 December 2022

 Mr. Dominic Chiu Fai HO (Chairman) INED

 Mr. SEAH Lim Huat, Peter NED

-Mr. KWOK Kwok Chuen INED
+Mr. HO Hing Yuen, David INED

 Ms. Nancy Sau Ling TSE INED

-Mr. Ho Hing Yuen, David replaced Mr. KWOK Kwok Chuen
+Mr. LIU Chee Ming INED